aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/print-and-preview/converting-worksheet-to-different-image-formats/_index.md

 The [**com.aspose.cells.ImageOrPrintOptions**](https://reference.aspose.com/cells/java/com.aspose.cells/ImageOrPrintOptions) class specifies that the worksheet will be saved in SVG format.

-The [**SheetRender**](https://reference.aspose.com/cells/java/com.aspose.cells/sheetrender) class takes the object of [**ImageOrPrintOptions**](https://reference.aspose.com/cells/java/com.aspose.cells/ImageOrPrintOptions) as a parameter that sets the save format to SVG format.
+The [**SheetRender**](https://reference.aspose.com/cells/java/com.aspose.cells/sheetrender) class takes an [**ImageOrPrintOptions**](https://reference.aspose.com/cells/java/com.aspose.cells/ImageOrPrintOptions) object as a parameter, which sets the save format to SVG.

 The following code snippet shows how to convert a worksheet in an Excel file to an SVG image file.